-$$LowerThres < abs(PositionX[i] - PositionX[j]) < UpperThres$$
+$LowerThres < abs(PositionX[i] - PositionX[j]) < UpperThres \quad (1)$ abs(MaxX[i] - MaxX[j]) < UpperThres (2)

-(1)

-$$abs(MaxY[i] - MaxY[j]) < UpperThres$$

-(2)

 The first relationship (1) compares the Position in the x direction of the two surfaces, whereas the second (2) compares the y distance of the segments.
 (1) guarantees that surfaces lying on the same level on the x axis do not get connected, whereas (2) guarantees that the distance in the y direction does not surpass an upper threshold.
 Similarly for the y-z.
 The above thresholds derive from the common knowledge that walls have a specific width.
-The presented thresholds (Table 1) are not static.
-Alas, the user has to adjust them based on the site conditions.
-For example, if the estimated width of the walls are about 15cm, the user can adjust the UpperThres of equation (2) to 25cm taking into consideration the noise in the data.

-Figure 2.
-The top image shows the original point cloud.
+Figure 2 The top image shows the original point cloud.
 The bottom images show the 3D model manually created using Revit